OnlyF0uR/OpenSSL-Mojo/README.md

 # OpenSSL-Mojo

-Simply OpenSSL bindings for Mojo
+Simple OpenSSL bindings for Mojo

 Currently only tested on Linux (WSL), macOS requires some minor changes (like the scripts).